Webhook.site Frequently Asked Questions¶

 For Webhook.site Pro customers, it is possible to have a URL whitelisted so it will not be automatically blocked.
 To request a whitelisting, please contact Support.

-Additionally, the limit for automatically blocking the URL is many times higher than for the free version.
+Additionally, when an URL is associated with a Webhook.site Pro or Enterprise account, the limit for automatically blocking the URL is many times higher than for the free version.

 I'm getting a "Certificate Expired" error¶

 Our SSL certificate is fully working; the issue lies with your system.
 In september 2021, our SSL provider, LetsEncrypt, updated their root certificate.
 This can mean that if your locally installed trusted root certificates are of an old version, you'll be seeing a certificate error as Webhook.site now runs a certificate that is based on the new root certificate chain.

 To remediate this problem, you'll need to update your local certificate trust store:

 Some systems and packages, like Python certifi/urllib3, also come with static certificates.
 We cannot support updating these.